-If you do manage to speak to these parents directly, explain that:
+If you do manage to speak with these parents directly, explain that:

-- This is the first step to making the school more inclusive, which will benefit pupils as well as BAME parents and staff
+- This is the first step to making the school more inclusive, which will benefit pupils as well as parents and staff who are BAME

 - This is an opportunity for them to have their say, and to represent other parents who might not come forward to share their thoughts